Engbenjamin/Process_Document_Final_Draft/README.md

 ---

 ## Purpose
 If you are interested in becoming an Electronics Engineer, you may have questions about building your skill stack necessary to land your first role after graduation.
-This process document guides you through building each layer of your stack and includes core topics such as choosing the right elective classes tailored to Electronics Engineering, building technicial proficiency in professional tools, keeping up with industry trends, and constructing your professional network.
+This process document guides you through building each layer of your stack and includes core topics such as choosing the right elective classes tailored to Electronics Engineering, building technical proficiency in professional tools, keeping up with industry trends, and constructing your professional network.

 #### Figure 1: The Electronics Engineering Career Readiness Pyramid
 <img width="480" height="785" alt="Electronics Engineering Skill Stack Progression" src="https://github.com/user-attachments/assets/5873c832-5e94-40e5-87cd-e4ff0143d905" />

 ---
 ## Strategic Coursework And Technical Foundations